Matthew-J-Lew/tmu-chatbot/README.md

    the count should be 50+ after ingesting 3–5 official TMU pages
 7. optionally view sample data docker compose exec pg psql -U rag -d ragdb -c "SELECT * FROM v_chunks_basic LIMIT 5;"
-8. milestone 1 is complete when 50+ chunks are stored and verified
+8. milestone 1 is complete when we can ingest chunks from all the sources in the allowlist.yaml

 MILESTONE 1.5 OPTIONAL VISUALIZATION: